|

 She says, "Dear John."
 He says, "I wonder what that d stands

-doesn't like me anymore.
+for.
+It probably stands for dumb, shedoesn't like me anymore.
 That e stands for empty-headed.
 I wonder what the ar

 stands for?
 A in the